maoberlehner/markus-oberlehner-net/resources/articles/2017-02-05_test-driven-development-with-javascript-using-ava-and-sinonjs.md

 This time we make `chalk.bold.green()` return `highlighted` this should replace the min values of our array with `highlighted` and we can check it by testing if the array returned from `formatValues` equals the values in our `expectedResult` array.

-Currently we do not return anything in the `formatValues` function, so let's change that and make our final test succeed.
+Currently we do not return anything in the `formatValues` function, let's change that and make our final test succeed.

 ```js
 function formatValues({ Math, chalk }, values) {